Data Linkage Analysis¶

 1) Fixed attribute variables: For example,

-2) Detection dimension variables: For example, if the detection metric query uses by 'host','service'
+2) Detection dimension variables: For example, if the detection metric query uses 'by host, service', then the template variables {host}, {service} can be used to render the detection object.

-For more details, see Monitor Template Variables.
+For more information, please refer to Monitor Template Variables.

-2. Correlated Data Analysis¶
+2. Associated Data Analysis¶